AkhilWarke/Kratin_Assigment_Akhilesh/README.md

 		  8) SPRINGBOOT

 #  💫 secrect Ingrident
-  For further implimentation of this Application we can use various Machine learning Algorithm in future
+ ## For further implimentation of this Application we can use various Machine learning Algorithm in future
+ ## Here I created API's in Backend
+ ## Make frontend by both using Reacts and Javascripts

 ## 📸🖥Screenshots:
 # Homepage